Choosing Your Courses

 - Science – Physics, 9th grade; Chemistry, 10th grade; Biology, 11th grade

-- Foreign Language – 3rd level, same language, 2 years in Upper School
+- World Language – 3rd or Intermediate level, same language, 2 consecutive years in Upper School

 - Physical Education – 4 semesters, one of which is satisfied through Freshman Rotation; one season in any sport is equivalent to one semester

 Community Engagement – Students must earn at least 10 community engagement credits each school year by participating in and reflecting upon meaningful experiences that meet at least one of the four areas of focus: getting out of their comfort zone, building empathy, growing their social consciousness, and taking leadership on issues that matter to them.
 Additionally, students must be full, engaged participants in each grade level’s MTerm experience.
 See more about Community Engagement requirements here.

 While colleges like to see students stretch themselves with a rigorous course of study, they do not use specific formulae or have specific requirements.
 Menlo students should challenge themselves in a healthy way by taking as rigorous a course load as they can without sacrificing their performance and commitments to their lives outside of the classroom, including a good night’s sleep.
 Since the appropriate academic curriculum varies for each individual, students should take a balanced load of courses with an appropriate level of challenge, and especially pursue particular intellectual interests.